szgaljic/f6/content/docs/foundations/risk.md

 Change is neither inherently good nor bad—it's the unpredictability of it that often causes the greatest challenges.

-To be anticipate it requires curiosity and active participation.
+To anticipate potential for change requires curiosity and active participation.
 Cross-functional teams must come together and have open-minded discussions.
 Collaborative conversations often uncover insights and sparks epiphanies, driven by diverse perspectives.

-Every business faces unique challenges, yet certain themes tend to emerge consistently:
+Every business faces unique challenges, yet certain themes tend to emerge consistently.
+It helps to frame these conversations around a few key categories:

 | **Category**         | **Risk**                                                                                              | **Example**                                                                                       |
 |----------------------|------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|